unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 **Standard Format**: `{language-code}_{resource-identifier}`

 **Examples**:

 - `en_ult` - English Literal Translation
 - `es-419_tn` - Latin American Spanish Translation Notes
 - `fr_tw` - French Translation Words
 - `hi_glt` - Hindi Gateway Literal Translation

-#### Resource Type Identification
+#### Resource Subject Identification

-Resource types are definitively identified by the `subject` field in each repository's manifest file, not just the repository name.
+Resource content types are definitively identified by the `subject` field in each repository's manifest file, not just the repository name.
 The Door43 Catalog API uses these subjects as searchable parameters.
 The ecosystem is extensible, allowing new subjects to be created as translation needs evolve.

 **Complete List of Current Resource Subjects**: